 Adoption of the Quoted Companies Alliance (QCA) Corporate Governance Code

-The Board adopted the QCA Corporate Governance Code (“QCA Code”) on 25 September 2018 following recent changes to the Corporate Governance regime, requiring all AIM-listed companies to adopt and comply with a recognised corporate governance code.
+The board of directors (“Board”) adopted the QCA Corporate Governance Code (“QCA Code”) on 25 September 2018.
+This was reviewed and updated on 30 June 2019.
 The Board believes that this is the most appropriate Code for the Company to adopt at this stage in its development.
 The QCA Code is built around ten broad principles and a set of disclosures.
 The Board has considered each principle individually and the extent to which it is appropriate in the circumstances.
 This Corporate Governance Statement sets out in general terms how the Company complies with the ten principles of the QCA Code at present and any proposals for further compliance.
-Annual updates will be provided on our compliance with the QCA Code and more information is set out in the Company’s Annual Report for the year ended 31 December 2018.
+Annual updates will be provided on our compliance with the QCA Code and more information will be set out in the Company’s Annual Report for the year ended 31 December 2020.

 Principle 1: Establish a Strategy and Business Model which promote long-term value for Shareholders

-Develop an online/e-commerce strategy for online brand development and sales -
+5. Develop the online/ e-commerce strategy for brand development and sales

 Principle 2: Seek to understand and meet Shareholder needs and expectations

-The Company remains committed to communicating openly with all of its shareholders, both private and institutional.
+The Company remains committed to communicating openly with all of our shareholders, both private and institutional.
 This enables the Company to ensure that its strategy, business model and performance are clearly understood.
 It also enables the Company to appreciate the needs and expectations of shareholders and respond to queries promptly and comprehensively.
 Due to the uncertainty in trading conditions created by the corona virus pandemic and as previously announced the Board has decided not to recommend a final dividend for the year ended 31 December 2019.
 The payment of dividends will be reconsidered when trading conditions return to normal and in the light of the Group’s cash resources and forward orders at that time.

-The Joint Chief Executive Officers and the Chief Financial Officer make presentations to institutional shareholders and participate in Investor Road Shows both following the announcement of the full-year and half-year results and, at other times throughout the year.
+The Chief Executive Officer, the Managing Director and the Chief Financial Officer make presentations to institutional shareholders and participate in Investor Presentations both following the announcement of the full-year and half-year results and, at other times throughout the year.
 Not every executive officer participates in every investor presentation.
 The Chairman will participate in these presentations in future where appropriate and is always available to speak with shareholders.
 Dialogue with individual institutional shareholders also takes place in order to understand and work with these investors to seek to comply with their investor principles where practicable.
-The board responds to and will take account wherever possible of recommendations made by proxy adviser companies.
+The Board responds to and will take account wherever possible of recommendations made by proxy adviser companies.

 Principle 3: Take into account wider stakeholder and social responsibilities and their implications for long-term success.

 We seek to strengthen our relationships with our distributors to garner feedback and provide support with regular meetings, attendance at trade shows and maintaining close contact with them through our sales representatives.
-Our Distributors provide feedback on product suitability including in regions of the world such as the Middle East where there may be cultural sensitivities in the product packaging and branding.
+Our distributors provide feedback on product suitability including in regions of the world such as the Middle East where there may be cultural sensitivities in the product packaging and branding.
 Different regions may also call for particular colour mixes and shades and such feedback enables us to optimise and tailor products in these regions.
 The aim is to align the interests of the distributor with those of the Group.

 The Company places enormous importance on the contributions of its employees and aims to keep them informed of developments in the Company through a combination of meetings and electronic communication.
-We operate an open-door policy, everyone is known by name to the senior managers and executive directors with the Chief Executive Officers engaging daily with employees across the business.
-Communication is encouraged on an informal basis and through regular departmental meetings, where input from colleagues is welcomed in any area.
-Communication channels within the business are key and the open-door policy aides this.
+The Group operates an open-door policy, everyone is known by name to the senior managers and executive directors with the Chief Executive Officer and the Managing Director engaging daily with employees across the business.
+Communication is encouraged both on an informal basis and through regular departmental meetings, where input from colleagues is welcomed in any area.
+Communication channels within the business are key and the open-door policy and regular meetings aid this.